How to Build a Shower Pan

-Why Go Old School with a Shower Pan?
+So Why Build a Traditional Mortar Shower Pan?

 Although there are many ready-made shower pan systems available, it’s hard to beat a traditional hand-made mortar shower pan.

 Premade shower pans offer speed and ease of installation, but often lack the rigidity, strength and flexibility of a hand-poured mortar pan.
 Packaged systems (Kerdi, others) get expensive and complicated without offering compelling advantages over hand made shower pans.

 How Do You Build a Mortar Shower Pan?
 Its All About the Layers…

 A hand made shower pan is built in layers around a shower drain assembly.

 Shower Pan Layers in Steps:

 - Add wall blocking to create shower pan “box”

-- Install shower drain assembly (if not already installed)
+- Install the shower drain assembly through shower subfloor

-- Pack the first mortar base layer (sloped from walls and curb to drain base)
+- Place the first mortar base layer, sloped from walls and curb to drain base

-- Pack top mortar over the shower liner (sloped from walls and curb to drain)
+- Place the top mortar layer over the shower liner, sloped from walls and curb to drain

 - Finish the top mortar layer – typically with tile